Can't find what you're looking for? We're here to help.Live Chat

 As part of saving a search, FixList automatically signs you up to receive weekly email notifications regarding different trends, including the number of properties that meet your criteria that received permits or violations in the last week.

 Primary information for multiple addresses can be quickly exported to a comma separated value (CSV) file for use in mail merges, analysis in Excel, as well as use in other applications like ArcGIS.
+Paying monthly subscribers get a number of records they can export each month included in their plan.
+They along with users on our Free plan can pay to export additional records as they are needed.

 Note: Exported files are for use by your organization only and are not for redistribution or resale as per FixList's Terms & Conditions.